webim/webim-client-sdk-ios/Documentation/Index.md

 <h2 id ="send-file-completion-handler">SendFileCompletionHandler protocol</h2>

-Protocol which methods are called after [send(file:,filename:,mimeType:,completionHandler:)](#send-file-filename-mime-type-completion-handler) method is finished.
+Protocol which methods are called after [send(file:filename:mimeType:completionHandler:)](#send-file-filename-mime-type-completion-handler) method is finished.
 Must be adopted.

 <h3 id ="on-success-message-id">onSuccess(messageID:) method</h3>

 Executed when operation is done successfully.
 `messageID` parameter – ID of the appropriate message of `String` type.

-<h3 id ="on-failure-message-id-error">onFailure(messageID:,error:) method</h3>
+<h3 id ="on-failure-message-id-error">onFailure(messageID:error:) method</h3>

 Executed when operation is failed.
 `messageID` parameter – ID of the appropriate message of `String` type.